RUNNING FOR OFFICE IN A ONE PARTY STATE

 Until now, these elections passed with hardly anyone noticing.
 Candidates and voters alike were vetted by local governments, which used Communist Party guidelines to make their selections.

 But this time, it's different.
 All over the country, hundreds of citizens are running as independent candidates, just like Hu.
-Using social media, they run campaigns directly aimed at their constituency.
+Using social media, they run campaigns directly aimed at their constituencies.
 They refuse to obey tradition, choosing direct communication on issues over the dogged path of a slow and uncertain rise within Party ranks.

 Even though they’re a tiny group, the independents managed to hit an open nerve in Beijing.